MicrosoftDocs/sdk-api/sdk-api-src/content/webauthn/ns-webauthn-webauthn_credential_details.md

 ## -description

+The structure containing the credential data.

 ## -struct-fields

 ### -field dwVersion

+Version of this structure, to allow for modifications in the future.
+This field is required and should be set to **CURRENT_VERSION**.

 ### -field cbCredentialID

+The size of pbCredentialID.

 ### -field pbCredentialID

+The credential Id.

 ### -field pRpInformation

+The relying party information.

 ### -field pUserInformation

+The user information.

 ### -field bRemovable

+Indicates if the credential is removable or not.

 ## -remarks

 ## -see-also